bsoher/code-python/algos/readme_howto_document_algos.txt

 -------
 Note.
 The example below is a trivial one.
 There is a lot more info that could be put into each section.
-Please take the time to check out some of the resources in the code-python/_resource_documentationlinks below.
+Please take the time to check out some of the resources in the code-python/_how_to_document directory.

 # -*- coding: utf-8 -*-